vcian/laravel-db-auditor/README.md

 > #### **php artisan db:audit**
 >
+> This command give you options to select feature like check the database standards or check the constraint.
+>

+**Note:**

+If you want to check standalone feature then you can execute below artisan command one by one.

+> #### **php artisan db:constraint**
+>
+> This command gives you result with list of tables with primary,foreign,unique,index constraint.
+>
+>
+> You can add more constraint to the table by seeing existing constraint with table.
+>

+> #### **php artisan db:standard**
+>
 > This command give you result with list of table with standard follow indication.
 >
+>
 > You can also see table specific column name which doesn't have standard followed.

-> #### **php artisan db:standard**
 >
-> This command gives you result with list of tables with primary,foreign,unique,index constrain.
 >
-> You can add more constrain to the table by seeing existing constrain with table.

 **Note:**